- VPNs have gained a lot of popularity lately, and it's no wonder they did, given the increase in privacy breaches and cyber threats.

 - If you think your business could use a boost in privacy and protection, don't hesitate to take a look at our special Corporate VPN Hub and bookmark it for later reference.

-VPNs have gained a lot of popularity lately, and it’s no wonder they did, given the increase in privacy breaches and cyber threats.
+VPNs have gained a lot of popularity lately, and it’s no wonder they did, given the increase in privacy breaches.
+Plus, they can protect you from cyber-threads like antimalware solutions.
 However, there are a few slight differences between these services, especially when it comes to personal vs business (or corporate).

 It goes without saying that a corporate VPN needs to be able to withstand multiple blows since they need to protect several devices at once, whereas personal ones are more individual-oriented.